alexirpan/alexirpan.github.io/_posts/2016-07-29-pokemon-go-equality.markdown

 date:   2016-07-17 12:20:00 -0700
 ---

-I've been playing Pokemon Go recently.
+I've been playing Pokemon Go.
 If you haven't played the game, here's all you need to know for this post.

 * You play as a Pokemon trainer.
 Your goal is to catch Pokemon.
-Doing so increases your level, which increases the Combat Power (CP) of wild Pokemon.
+Doing so gives you resources you can spend to power up your Pokemon.
+Catching Pokemon also increases your trainer level, which increases the power of Pokemon you find in the wild.
 * At level 5, players declare themselves as Team Mystic, Team Valor, or Team Instinct, which are blue, red, and yellow respectively.
 * Your goal is to claim gyms for your team and defend them from enemy teams.
-Gyms are real world landmarks that you can claim once you're within range of them.
-Once claimed, players can either train gyms their team owns (to make them harder to defeat) or fight enemy gyms (to make them weaker.)
+Gyms are real world landmarks you can claim for your team if you're within range of them.
+Once claimed, players can either train gyms their team owns to make them harder to defeat, or fight enemy gyms to claim them for their own team.
-Both are easier if your Pokemon have higher CP.
+Both are easier if your Pokemon have higher CP (Combat Power).

-In my region, Mystic has the most members.
-Valor has the second most, and Instinct has the least.
+In my region, Mystic has the most members, followed by Valor, followed by Instinct.
 I chose Team Instinct, because come on, Zapdos is awesome.
-Unfortunately, because Instinct has so few members, it's the butt monkey of many jokes.
+Unfortunately, because Instinct has so few members, it's the butt of many jokes.

 ![Animated Team Instinct meme](/public/pokemon-go-equality/instinct.gif)